jtrefke/shell_require/README.md

 If the content was resolved, but was not recognized as a valid bash script by `require` _for Bash_, the output file will be deleted and the `onRejected` function will be called.
 Feel free to do any clean up work, if necessary, or simply return `true`

-`OUTPUT_FILE: string` - Path on the local filesystem where any resolved output file had been written to
+`OUTPUT_FILE: string` - Path on the local file-system where any resolved output file had been written to

 `return` - `0`/`true` or anything else; the result of this action will be ignored.